RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/client-connections.md

 1. Install stunnel version 5 or higher on the client machine.
 Older versions of stunnel do not support the TLS protocol.
-2. Create a self-signed certificate on the client machine:
+1. Create a self-signed certificate on the client machine:

-    1. Generate a private key by running the following commands:sudo su -- openssl genrsa -out /etc/stunnel/keyclient.pem 4096
+    1. Generate a private key by running the following commands:

+        ```src
+        sudo su
+        openssl genrsa -out /etc/stunnel/keyclient.pem 4096
+        ```

-    2. Generate a client certificate by running the following commands:openssl req -new -x509 -key /etc/stunnel/keyclient.pem -out
+    1. Generate a client certificate by running the following commands:

+        ```src
+        openssl req -new -x509 -key /etc/stunnel/keyclient.pem
+        -out
         /etc/stunnel/cert.pem -days 1826
+        ```

     When prompted, enter the appropriate configuration details for the certificate.

-3. Copy the RS nodes certificates from all nodes to the client machine.
+1. Copy the RS nodes certificates from all nodes to the client machine.
     The certificates are saved in a file named proxy_cert.pem, which is stored in /etc/opt/redislabs in each node.
 For additional details, refer to [Updating TLS certificates]
     ({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
-4. Rename the certificate files fetched from the RS nodes as certsvr.pem.
+1. Rename the certificate files fetched from the RS nodes as certsvr.pem.
 For example: certsvr1.pem, certsvr2.pem.
-5. Create a single file for all of the server certificates on the client machine, by running the following command from the OS CLI.
+1. Create a single file for all of the server certificates on the client machine, by running the following command from the OS CLI.
     For example:cat /etc/stunnel/certsvr1.pem
     /etc/stunnel/certsvr2.pem \> /etc/stunnel/servercerts.pem
-6. Configure stunnel for the connection to RS by using the steps below:
+1. Configure stunnel for the connection to RS by using the steps below:
     1. Create a redislabs.conf file in /etc/stunnel folder.
-    2. Make sure that the certificates that have been generated exist in the following folder: /etc/stunnel.
+    1. Make sure that the certificates that have been generated exist in the following folder: /etc/stunnel.
-    3. Edit the redislabs.conf content to look as follows:cert =
+    1. Edit the redislabs.conf content to look as follows:cert =
         /etc/stunnel/cert.pem
         key = /etc/stunnel/keyclient.pem
         cafile = /etc/stunnel/servercerts.pem